 People with the ISFP personality are extremely principled.
 They do not easily sacrifice any of their firmly held principles and have disdain for people who cheat, lie, or are hypocritical in their actions.
 However, since they are very conflict averse, they will generally just stop associating with people whom they deem to not be trustworthy as opposed to directly confronting them.
 This can cause conflict to develop in their friendships, romantic partnerships, and work relationships.

 ISFPs are kind, considerate, and respectful of others.
 However, this can sometimes become a problem, as they are known to suppress their feelings and emotions, as they don’t want to confront people – instead they just want to “walk away” from conflict when it arises.
-If this happens a lot, they will find that they have their feelings hurt very easily, which can cause conflict in their relationships with other people.
+If this happens a lot, they will find that they get hurt feelings easily, which can cause conflict in their relationships with other people.

 Unpredictable and indecisive

-Because ISFPs are flexible, are open-minded, and believe in innovation, this can sometimes turn what are good personality traits into a weakness, as they are unable to make firm and decisive decisions.
+Because ISFPs are flexible, are open-minded, and believe in innovation, this can sometimes turn what are good personality traits into a weakness, as they struggle with making firm and decisive decisions.
 When a decision needs to be made, they can sometimes be easily persuaded with new information or arguments that stop them from making a firm and fast decision.
 This can come in conflict with their spontaneous nature and result in bad decision-making.

 ISFPs like to learn through watching others do something and then imitate what they see.
-When they view instructions or lessons to be too abstract or based too heavily on theory, they are likely to find this to be boring.
+When they view instructions or lessons to be too conceptual or heavily based on theory, they are likely to find this to be dull.
 There is some upside to this approach to learning, but the downside is that ISFPs are likely to not do as well as students, and as a result, their grades or overall learning might adversely suffer.

 Don’t plan ahead

-Because ISFPs like to make spontaneous decisions and don’t like planning too much, they can sometimes get into trouble when their decisions result in unforeseen consequences as a result of their actions and decisions.
+Because ISFPs like to make spontaneous decisions and don’t like planning too much, they can sometimes get into trouble when their decisions result in unforeseen consequences as a result of what they do and the decisions they make.
 For example, if they go out hiking up a mountain without much thought, they could find themselves in trouble if they go unprepared for weather changes or if an emergency takes place.

 What are the hobbies and interests of ISFPs?